AI Development Strategies for Microsoft .NET and Business Innovation

 • The Three Stages of an Enterprise AI Operating Model

 Most enterprise AI failures do not begin with bad technology.
 They begin with a skipped stage.
+This article expands one part of the broader Enterprise AI Operating Model, which provides a structured system for discovering, ranking, validating, and advancing enterprise AI initiatives.
 A company identifies an interesting AI idea.
 Someone approves a prototype.
-A developer builds a demonstration.
-Leadership likes what it sees and immediately asks: Why is this not in production?
-That sequence sounds efficient, but it usually creates confusion.…
+A developer…

 • AI Strategy vs AI Architecture vs AI Operating Model